MRezaSadeghi/resume-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I'm M. Reza Sadeghi, A mechanical engineer.
+I'm currently a master student at the Polytechnic University of Milan (Polimi).
 Lambert Mech's website is a way to spread out those projects that I lead and involve projects.
 As an engineer interested in Monitoring, Dynamics & AI, I always have tried to engage in industrial projects, learn and do my best in these fields.

 It has not been a long time that since I started working on this website.
 So, it doesn't include enough details.
 I'm going to add more information soon.